Ahoy! The Mayflower Village

 About our Rotherhithe Village Walk

-We’ll salute those Pilgrim Fathers of 1620, along with the East India fleets, adventurers and settlers.
-We’ll mention the literature of Dickens, the engineering of Brunel and the influence of social reformers as well as many colourful characters that have trodden those paths.
+We salute those Pilgrim Fathers of 1620, along with the East India fleets, adventurers and settlers.
+We rub elbows with Dickens and the influence of social reformers.
+Let alone any number of other colourful characters who have trodden these paths.

 Rotherhithe cloudscape